 under its tail.
 This is not an actual patch of blue body colour.

-The Ino gene is sex-linked and recesssive.
+The Ino gene is represented by the symbol ino, (with wild type being ino+) and its inheritance is sex-linked and recesssive.
 Check out the Budgie Genetics

 page if that doesn't make sense...